noor848/Article-Translation-using-Few-Shot-Learning-with-Flan-T5/README.md

 # Article-Translation-using-Few-Shot-Learning-with-Flan-T5

-# Article Translation using Few-Shot Learning with Flan-T5

 A machine learning project that demonstrates English-to-Spanish translation using Google's Flan-T5 language model with few-shot learning techniques.

 ## Description